alanvsouza/huffman-coding/README.md

     - The bitstream writes single bits using `write_bit()` loops for bytes; this is conceptually simple.

 - Portability considerations
-  - The code uses `unsigned int` for bit-length headers and writes them directly via `memcpy`.
-This is simple and fast but assumes the reader and writer share endianness and `unsigned int` width.
-If you need portable on-disk format, change the headers to a fixed endianness/size (for example, store as 32-bit little-endian using integer conversion helpers).
+  - The code uses `uint32_t` and `uint64_t` for bit-length headers and writes them directly via `memcpy`.
+This is simple and fast but assumes the reader and writer share endianness.
+If you need portable on-disk format, change the headers to a fixed endianness (for example, store as little-endian using integer conversion helpers).

 - Memory ownership and leaks
   - The implementation includes routines to free temporary allocations (the Huffman tree and lookup table) once they are no longer needed so a single encode/decode cycle does not leak significant memory.
 However, there are still places where error handling paths could be improved (e.g., failing `malloc` in the middle of building structures).